moorara/milad.dev/content/posts/ad-platform.md

 ### Audience Targeting

-Advertisers can reach out to different _segments_ of users by specifying various targeting criteria:.
+Advertisers can reach out to different _segments_ of users by specifying various targeting criteria.
 Tagerting capabilities usually include the following:

   - Location Targeting